our learning space:

 He balances his time outside of the classroom by designing neural education instructional models and experiential learning projects that align with ethnic studies and multicultural education.
 Jerome is a contributing member of the iNCtl (Institute for Connecting Neuroscience with Teaching and Learning) and he is also in his fourth year as an MBK (My Brother’s Keeper) Alliance mentor.
 Jerome continues to find many opportunities to learn and expand himself through art, basketball, book clubs, travel, and writing.

-Professionally, Drew is a corporate lawyer, with expertise in governance, and a CPA.
+Seattle School for Boys Co-founder and Board Chair, Drew is a corporate lawyer with expertise in governance and a CPA.
 After 14 years practicing at Wilson Sonsini Goodrich & Rosati and then four years as an in-house attorney at RealNetworks, she started her own practice, Avisé, SPC, where she provides legal consulting services to publicly traded technology companies.
 Prior to law school, Drew spent six years working as a certified public accountant, first as an auditor with Ernst & Young and then as a consultant for Levi Strauss & Co.

 Drew has served on the boards of directors, including the finance committees and executive committees, of several nonprofit organizations, including Seattle Girls’ School, The RealNetworks Foundation, Child Care Resources, Climate Solutions, and Women’s Funding Alliance.
 She has done corporate pro bono work for many nonprofit organizations over the past 20 years.

-Personally, Drew is mom to two middle school students.
+Personally, Drew is mom to two teens.
 Watching her older child thrive at an all-girls middle school, where she was supported and encouraged through the tricky middle school years, Drew was dismayed to find that a similar educational experience was not available for her son.
-She worked to form Seattle School for Boys so that the boys in our community would have the opportunity to be supported, guided, and celebrated, and would in turn learn to support, respect, and honor others, regardless of gender.
+She worked to form Seattle School for Boys so that boys in our community, bringing together a rich diversity of backgrounds and perspectives, would have the opportunity to be supported, guided, and celebrated, and would in turn learn to support, respect, and have compassion for others.